• Skip to primary navigation

 Update: November 25, 2016

-This is thalice_charlotte5e Alice I adore.
+This is the Alice I adore.
 We have her back and better than ever.
 This is the girl fighting to be herself and when we get it right with treatments and medicines (or lack of), she is so damn awesome.
 Less meds than in her entire life, cannabis oil and daily home therapies using a cold light laser and a technique called Reflex Integration.
 Thanks Vanessa Hay for all her care and taking her to all these great places and thanks Bonnie Brandes for helping me learn the therapies.
 If we can keep this up she will rule the world.

 Update: December 5, 2016